Practical and Matching Gradient Variance Bounds for Black-Box Variational Bayesian Inference: Main Results

 Both \cref{eq:thm1_meanfield,eq:thm1_fullrank} can now be denoted as

 and the constants are \(C\left(d, \kappa\right) = \kappa \sqrt{d} + 1\) for mean-field and \(C\left(d, \kappa\right) = d + \kappa\) for the full-rank parameterizations.

-As mentioned in the proof sketch, to preserve generality, it is necessary to convert the entropy-regularized form into the KL-regularized form through the following inequality: { } where \(\bar{\vzeta}_{\mathrm{KL}}\) is a stationary point of \(f_{\mathrm{KL}}\).
+As mentioned in the sketch, it is necessary to convert the entropy-regularized form into the KL-regularized form through the following inequality: { } where \(\bar{\vzeta}_{\mathrm{KL}} = \Pi_{f_{\mathrm{KL}}}\left(\bar{\vzeta}_{\mathrm{H}}\right)\) is a projection of \(\bar{\vzeta}_{\mathrm{H}}\) to the set of minimizers of \(f_{\mathrm{KL}}\).
 Note that the KL-regularized form does not need to be tractable; only its existence suffices.
 We can now apply the quadratic growth assumption as { } Combining \cref{eq:thm1_parameter_suboptimality_unified} with \cref{eq:thm_upper_bound_parallel}, {

 } Plugging this into \cref{thm:gradient_variance_general_upper_bound} yields the result. \end{proofEnd}

 \begin{remark} If the bijector \(\psi\) is an identity function, \(\vzeta_{\mathrm{KL}}\) and \(\vzeta_{\mathrm{H}}\) are the maximum likelihood (ML) and maximum a-posteriori (MAP) estimates, respectively.
 Thus, with enough datapoints, the term \( {\lVert \bar{\vzeta}_{\mathrm{KL}} - \bar{\vzeta}_{\mathrm{H}} \rVert}_2^2 \) will be negligible since the ML and MAP estimates will be close. \end{remark}